Hitsteps/Wordpress/hitsteps-visitor-manager/readme.txt

 == Screenshots ==

 1. Hitsteps dashboard, see everything at a glance.
-2. Revolutionary Heatmap and Page Analysis.
+2. Revolutionary Page Analysis.
 It shows exactly which item in each of your pages get how many clicks.
 3. Woocommerce New Order Email (similiar integration for Contact form 7, Ninja Forms and Gravity Forms), it show details of visitor who order from you or sent you an email including pages they visit before sending email.
 4. Live chat with visitors
+5. Uptime reporting
+5. Page heatmaps

 == Changelog ==